juhp/rpmbuild-order/README.md

 The arguments passed can either be directories containing the package, or spec files.

-If the dependency graph has cycles then an error will be output with a list of cycles and any subcycles.
+If the dependency graph has cycles then an error will be output with a list of cycles and any shortest path subcycles.

 Using the rpmbuild-order `deps` and `rdeps` commands the ordered dependencies and reverse dependencies of a package can be obtained from the current set of checked out package sources.

+The `render` command displays a graph using graphviz and X11 or optionally print dot format to stdout.

 ## Library
 As of version 0.4, a library is also provided.